 A street cut occurs anytime the driving surface (pavement) has to be cut into and removed.
 This can be a large area such as the installation of a new water main under the street, or a small area such as a utility repair.

-A street opening permit must be obtained for all street cuts.
-The permit is $35 and the inspection fee is $35.
-Only utilities and licensed plumbers may perform street cuts.
+A Right-of-Way Permit must be obtained for all street cuts.
 Permits may be obtained at the Public Works Department on the third floor of City Hall.
-For more information, call (816) 325-7781 or email firstname.lastname@example.org.
+For more information, call (816) 325-7594 or email firstname.lastname@example.org.

-It is the policy of Public Works to attempt to repair every reported pothole on City-maintained streets within one business day of receiving notification.
+Public Works attempts to repair every reported pothole on City-maintained streets within one business day of receiving notification.
 This is not always possible due to inclement weather and the availability of materials.
 When leaving a message on the Pothole Hotline (816) 325-7624, please give the exact location of the pothole, the nearest cross street, and your name and phone number so that we may contact you if we have problems locating it.